January 04, 2024

 • Vitamin A: According to some studies, vitamin A is important for T cells and for your bone marrow, where many of your blood cells are made.
 You can get more naturally by eating sweet potatoes or carrots.

-• Vitamin B: The B vitamins, including B1, B2, B3, B5, B6, B7, and B12, play a variety of roles in your immune system.
+• Vitamin B: The B vitamins, including vitamin B1, vitamin B2, vitamin B3, vitamin B5, vitamin B6, vitamin B7, and vitamin B12, play a variety of roles in your immune system.
 Some, like B3 (niacin), enhance the activity of white blood cells, while others such as B9/folate lower rates of infections.
 Sunflower seeds and eggs pack in plenty of B vitamins.

 • Vitamin C: Vitamin C is often marketed as a cold-fighter and immune-booster.
 Studies suggest vitamin C is important for neutrophils, the most numerous type of white blood cell in your body, and it promotes T-cell regeneration as well.